New insights for the multivariate square-root lasso: The Multivariate Square-root Lasso

-which can be interpreted as a penalized weighted residual sum of squares estimator.
-Based on the first order conditions for $\mbbeta$, it can be verified that the solution depends on the error precision $\mbOmega_*$.
+which can be interpreted as a penalized weighted least squares estimator.
+Based on the first order conditions for \eqref{eq:part_maxLik}, it can be verified that the solution depends on the error precision $\mbOmega_*$.
 Of course, \eqref{eq:part_maxLik} cannot be used in practice because $\mbOmega_*$ is generally unknown.
-Instead, a popular alternative is the jointly penalized maximum likelihood estimator
+Instead, a popular alternative proposed by \citet{rothman2010sparse} is the jointly penalized maximum likelihood estimator